vTuanpham/Vietnamese_QA_System/src/data/features/final_storge_converted/readme.md

 ## Context augmentation
 * Contain context injectors for random context augmentation.
-This is done to make the model more robust and
-* pay attention to random position in the docs.
-Pre-trained model often train on news, media where important
+* This is done to make the model more robust and pay attention to random position in the docs.
-* information lie in the start or the end of the text, this will introduce bias which is not what we want.
+* Pre-trained model often train on news, media where important information lie at the start or the end of the text information lie at the start or the end of the text, this will introduce bias which is not what we want.
-* This problem was researched in the paper "Lost in the Middle: How Language Models Use Long Contexts" https://arxiv.org/pdf/2307.03172.pdf
+* This problem was researched in the paper [Lost in the Middle: How Language Models Use Long Contexts](https://arxiv.org/pdf/2307.03172.pdf)
+* Context augmentation is fetch from random page of vietnamese wikipedia

 ## Data translation
 * Contain translator from vinai or google api